Chocolate or White Frosting

 Ingredients

-• 1/2 cup butter or non-dairy alternative, softened (I like Earth Balance® Buttery Sticks), coconut oil or shortening, especially if you plan on piping or using it to make designs (I like Spectrum® Palm Oil Shortening)
+• 1/2 cup butter or non-dairy alternative softened, OR coconut oil OR shortening, especially if you plan on piping or using it to make designs (I like Spectrum® Palm Oil Shortening)

 • 1/2 cup sifted cocoa powder (for chocolate)